Un, dos, tres... responda otra vez: Botilde, the Boot (1983-1984)

-A week after Ruperta's farewell halfway through the third season, viewers were introduced to Botilde, an old boot playing on the old joke about fishermen who only got a boot while fishing.
+A week after Ruperta's farewell halfway through the third season, viewers were introduced to Botilde, an old purple boot playing on the old joke about fishermen who only got a boot while fishing.
 Its main difference with Ruperta was that Botilde was usually not physically brought to the auction table.
 She usually appeared in an animatronic version that would talk to the hostess and the contestants, voiced by Narciso Ibáñez Serrador.
 Botilde only lasted until the end of the third season.

 El Chollo and El Antichollo (1984-1986)

 El Chollo (The Bargain) was a pink, pear-shaped creature who wore a top hat, leg warmers, a cape, and a cane.
 Its animated version was often seen smoking cigars and with a cheerful smile.
 Unlike Ruperta and Botilde, Chollo was a symbol of the best prize, as getting it on the auction gave contestants the possibility of choosing any other prize that had appeared that evening.
 However, the idea of a positive mascot did not sit well with the viewers, so a negative counterpart was soon introduced in the form of Chollo's 'evil twin', El Antichollo.
-It was green and sported a sinister grin with vampire fangs.
+It was green and sported a black cape and a sinister grin with vampire fangs.
 He was described as a transformation of Chollo when Chollo got angry, compared with Dr. Jekyll and Mr. Hyde or the Gremlins.
 Getting it in the auction meant going home empty-handed.
 Every week during the auction, one of them would appear (sometimes even both).
 They appeared on the show in the fourth and fifth season.

 El Boom and El Crack (1987-1988)

 These were the shortest-serving mascots of the show, appearing only in the sixth season.
-Boom was an orange, pink-haired, frog-like creature who wore a brown tuxedo, boater hat and a cane.
+Boom was an orange-yellow, pink-haired, frog-like creature who wore a brown tuxedo, boater hat and a cane.
 It always sported a wide, happy smile, and moved vigorously and cheerfully.
-For its part, Crack reminded of a green lizard, with barely four locks of hair.
-It wore a torn tuxedo and hat, always looked sad, and showed a great clumsiness.
+For its part, Crack was a tall, greenish creature resembling a lizard, with barely four locks of hair.
+It wore a torn, dark-red tuxedo and hat, always looked sad, and showed a great clumsiness.
 Their function in the auction was identical to Chollo and Antichollo before them: Boom gave the contestants the possibility of winning whichever prize they chose, while Crack meant leaving empty-handed.

 In their introduction, they were described as two tramps who played their last coins in a slot machine.
 Boom won the jackpot, while Crack lost its coin.
 As a result of this, unlike Chollo and Antichollo, they being positive and negative was not a matter of good or evil; simply, Boom always has and brings good luck and Crack always has and brings bad luck.